Statins or not? New study helps you decide

 - A new study reviews harms and benefits of statins treating patients with elevated LDL cholesterol

-- The overall benefit was shown to outweigh the harms of taking the drug
+- The benefits were were shown to greatly outweigh any harms of taking the drug

 (CNN)The thought that comes to mind when you hear the word "statin" may depend on your age.
 Below the age of 40 and you may not have come across them, but for everyone else, these drugs can be something they love, or equally as often, loathe.

+But a major review, published Thursday, has found that the benefits provided by the drugs, and lives saved, have been underestimated -- and the harms over exaggerated..

 Statins are a class of drugs used to reduce low-density lipoprotein, LDL cholesterol, within the body.
-They prescribed to people with high LDL cholesterol, when levels are above two to three milliliters of cholesterol per liter of blood.
+They are prescribed to people with high LDL cholesterol, when levels are above two to three milliliters of cholesterol per liter of blood.
 These individuals are at risk of cardiovascular diseases such as heart disease, stroke and heart attack.
 The drug works by inhibiting the enzyme involved in the body's ability to produce this form of cholesterol.

 They are a common prescription among the 73.5 million adults with high LDL cholesterol in the United States.
 Among the US population, 26% of adults were using statins in 2012, according to the Centers for Disease Control and Prevention.
 Globally, raised cholesterol levels are estimated to cause 2.6 million deaths each year, according to the World Health Organization.